MontyGvMC/dot-net-core-logging-demo-api/README.md

 So in this repo we will define some scenarios (mostly some error cases) and figure out how to produce the logs helping us to identify the problems.

+# Feel free...

+... to join.
+If you have a question how to get data in a specific scenario feel free to open an issue describing which logs you want and from where you want to write it (if you know).
+Maybe somebody else knows it and can provide matching code (snippets).